 If you have any symptoms that you’re just not sure about, get evaluated.
 But you don’t have to have a symptom to get checked, though.
 All sexually active women under age 26 are recommended to be tested yearly for chlamydia.
 Older women with risk factors (new or several partners) should also be tested.
 If you have questions about testing for sexually transmitted infections (STIs), don’t be shy about talking to your healthcare provider (learn more how to do that here).

 Also, ask about pelvic exams (see more below) and Pap tests.
 While not designed to detect STIs, these simple exams are an important part of a woman’s sexual and reproductive health.
-The American Cancer Society recommends women begin Pap testing within three years of first intercourse, or by age 21.

 Learn to Recognize Problems